 In each case, instead of providing a best practice granular solution, the IT company is going for the quick fix.
 Sure, it gets the job done – but at what cost in the long-term?

 So how to do Patch Management properly?

 If you’re a Managed Service Provider, then you really, really need to be using an Remote Management and Monitoring (RMM) tool.
 For the purposes of this blog, I’m going to choose GFI Max – I used it in my own MSP, it’s easy to deploy, it’s cost effective and it does patch management very, very well.
-But you could also consider using a tool like Level Platforms or Centrastage to do a similar job.
+But you could also consider using any of the excellent RMM tools on the market.

 With GFI Max, you deploy an agent to each workstation or server.
 Once deployed, you have full control over the patches you can deploy to that machine – and not just Microsoft patches, but patches from numerous 3rd Party companies too.